Jaimeloeuf/simpler-fetch/README.md

 This library only exports a JS ES6 module, which means that it can be tree shaked when used with a bundler.
 However this also means that NodeJS users need to `import` instead of `require`, see [sample project](./sample/node/).

-***Note that this does not test if `fetch` is available to save that few bytes.
-If `fetch` is not available globally, DO NOT load this library directly, load a [polyfill](https://github.com/github/fetch) first before loading this library.***
+***Note that this library does not test if `fetch` is available to save that few bytes.
+If `fetch` is not available globally, DO NOT load this library directly, load a [polyfill](https://github.com/github/fetch) or run a monkey patch first before loading this library.***

 ## Intended use